The Ultimate Guide to RV Camping in Arizona

 Bureau of Land Management (BLM) Camping

 Last on our list of public campgrounds, we really must mention Bureau of Land Management camping in Arizona.
 Generally speaking, BLM land is an excellent place to find free dispersed camping.
-That said, the organization does also run several established campgrounds.
+The organization also runs several established campgrounds.
 These are great for someone who’d like to try camping on government land but isn’t prepared for full-fledged boondocking.

-Our favorite Arizona BLM campgrounds include Windy Point Campground and Painted Rock Petroglyph Site, but honestly, there are so many great ones out there that it’s hard to choose.
+Our favorite Arizona BLM campgrounds include Windy Point Campground and Painted Rock Petroglyph Site, but there are so many great ones that it’s hard to choose.

 Exploring Private Campgrounds and RV Parks

-For some, the amenities offered by private campgrounds mean they outweigh the public camping options in any area.
-Arizona is no exception, as the state offers plenty of glamping opportunities, as well as more basic private RV parks that still offer simple luxuries such as clean restrooms with showers, laundry facilities, electrical hookups, and dump stations
+For some, the amenities offered by private campgrounds outweigh the public camping options.
+Arizona has plenty of glamping opportunities, as well as more basic private RV parks.
+Those private campgrounds still offer luxuries such as clean restrooms with showers, laundry facilities, electrical hookups, and dump stations

-If you think you might prefer amenities over the more rustic camping experiences offered by national forests and state parks, we recommend trying one of the following amazing private campgrounds in Arizona:
+If you think you might prefer amenities over the more rustic camping experiences offered by national forests and state parks, you can try one of the following private campgrounds:

 Verde Ranch RV Resort